 - Loans for service enterprises

-With a Flexi loan, you can avail of funds from your approved limit and, whenever required and pay interest only once the amount is used.
+With a Flexi loan, you can avail of funds from your approved limit and, withdraw the amount whenever required and pay interest only on the amount you have utilised.
 You can withdraw on your loan limit any number of times and prepay when you have extra cash at no additional cost.
-Such a unique facility gives you the freedom to fully control your finances, unlike rigid term loans and offers you savings on your EMIs by up to 45%.
-Here, you also have the option to pay only interest as EMIs, with the principal payable at the end of the tenor.
+Such a unique facility gives you the freedom to fully control your finances, unlike Term Loans, Flexi Personal Loans offer you savings on your EMIs by up to 45%.
+Here, you also have the option to pay only interest as EMIs, with the principal payable at the end of the tenure.